TGrep2 and Tregex are tools for searching syntax trees. This guide introduces their shared query language.

 Search patterns can be split into multiple segments, which are separated by colons (:).
 Segments following the first have to include a reference to a labelled node that is introduced in a previous segment.
 Thus, pattern (43) will find trees where an NP immediately dominates a CP-THT.

 With labeling of complex nodes, segments can entirely replace patterns that otherwise require embedded relationships.
 Pattern (44) without segments and pattern (45) with segments match identical structure.
-For example, they can match the tree fragment (46).
+For example, they will find the tree of (46).

 Levy, Roger and Galen Andrew.
 2006.
 Tregex and Tsurgeon: tools for querying and manipulating tree data structure.
 In Calzolari, Nicoletta et al., Proceedings of the Fifth International Conference on Language Resources and Evaluation (LREC'06), European Language Resources Association (ELRA), Genoa, Italy.
 Available at https://aclanthology.org/L06-1311/.